 Peruvian resident visas

-The Peruvian diplomatic missions abroad don’t issue residence visa anymore; these must be applied for in Peru.
+In most cases Peruvian diplomatic missions abroad don’t issue residence visa anymore; these must be applied for in Peru.
 So, visitors planning a longer stay in Peru and being able to meet the requirements for one of the resident visas, enter the country as tourists and then change their immigration status at the Peruvian immigration authority Migraciones.

 This website is made by te-media - Creative Digital Solutions.
 All profits we make from it through advertising and other channels go back into the project.